Southern Rhône

 A vast, sun-soaked landscape of garrigue-covered hills and river terraces, centered around the iconic Châteauneuf-du-Pape.
 The southern Rhône is a land of blends, with Grenache, Syrah, and Mourvèdre creating wines of warmth, spice, and generosity.
 From the structured elegance of Gigondas to the easy-going pleasure of Côtes du Rhône, there is incredible range to explore.

-The wines of Southern Rhône are made primarily from Grenache, Syrah, Viognier.
-Often blended.
+The wines of Southern Rhône are made primarily from Syrah, Grenache, Mourvèdre and other Rhône Valley varieties.

 Vineyard Map